All courses are taught in French and are open to all students in the program unless otherwise noted.

 French 330P (4 credits)

 This course introduces students to the Parisian stage in its variety and exposes them to six plays of the French repertory.
 As much as possible, the plays chosen are representative of a major period or trend in the history of French theater.
 The course can be taken for credit more than once as the plays studied depend on what is currently in production in Paris and are different each term.
-Fee for tickets.
 Open to students who place into FRENCH 311P or above.
+Also listed as THEA 330P.
 AES, MOD

 International Studies 230P